ritmoHung/Definitely-Not-DC/README.md

 > [!NOTE]
 > Next.js is a framework built on React.

+> [!CAUTION]
+> The current Chrome notification implementation only sends new message notifications in the selected thread.
+After some testing, it is known that 1.
+It cannot receive notifications when the window is blurred, and 2.
+The same method doesn't work on mobile devices, and will cause a crash if any notification comes in (has something to do with Service Worker).

 | **Bonus Components**                        | **Score** | **Check**            |
 | :------------------------------------------ | :-------: | :------------------: |